fg-research/website/docs/_sources/blog/product/posts/lstm-ad-ecg-anomaly-detection.rst.txt

     <p>
     We will demonstrate how to use our Amazon SageMaker implementation of the LSTM-AD model, the <a href="https://fg-research.com/algorithms/time-series-anomaly-detection/index.html#lstm-ad-sagemaker-algorithm"
-    target="_blank">LSTM-AD SageMaker algorithm</a>, for detecting anomalies in ECG data.
+    target="_blank">LSTM-AD SageMaker algorithm</a>, for detecting anomalies in an ECG trace.
     </p>

 ******************************************